yanchaoluo/STAT545-hw-Luo-Yanchao/hm4/hm04_Luo_Yanchao.md

 |:-------------------|-----:|:--------------|:-----------------|
 | Vatican City State |     0| Vatican       | Vatican          |

-The table above will give us Vatican city of State.
+The table above gives us Vatican city of State.

 ### Inner\_join

-`inner_join(x, y)`: Return all rows from x where there are matching values in y, and all columns from x and y.
+`inner_join(x, y)`: Return all rows from x where there are matching values in y, and all columns of x and y.
 If there are multiple matches between x and y, all combination of the matches are returned.
 This is a mutating join.

 ``` r
 innerjoin<- inner_join(gapminder,more_info, by="country")